etcyl/wizardLMUnity/README.md

 The 13B model especially can be slow to finish generating responses.
 You can save the model output by clicking the Save button, which will create a new folder called UGPT_Conversations if it does not already exist, and it will save to both JSON and text format.
 Saved text files have the filename format: ugpt_conversation_<month>_<day>_<year>_<hour>_<minute>_<am/pm>
+You can open the folder containing saved conversation files by clicking the Open button.

 # To-do